 Conclusion

-While Kenyan law recognizes the possibility of converting land from one tenure system to another, the absence of a clear regulatory framework, particularly from the National Land Commission, has created a legal conundrum.
+While Kenyan law recognises the possibility of converting land from one tenure system to another, the absence of a clear regulatory framework, particularly from the National Land Commission, has created a legal conundrum.

 Until such a framework is developed, conversion from Freehold or Fee Simple land into Leasehold remains uncertain, discretionary, and location-specific.
 Developers and investors must therefore proceed with caution, guided by constitutional imperatives rather than administrative convenience.